quixio/quix-cli/docs/cli-reference/cloud/environments/sync.gen.md

 **Arguments:**

-- `<workspace-id>`
+- `<workspace-id>`: The ID of the environment you want to sync

 **Options:**

-- `--dry-run` : Do nothing.
+- `--dry-run`: Do nothing.
 Instead, preview the commands that would be run
-- `--status` : Get synchronization status about the specified environment
+- `--status`: Get synchronization status about the specified environment
-- `-o, --output <json|table>` : Output type of the retrieved data
+- `-o, --output <json|table>`: Output type of the retrieved data